agaldran/website/content/post/17_daco_prac_lec_1.md

 But instead of installing all these packages manually one at a time, we will be using a **Python distribution**.
 A distribution consists of the core Python package and several hundred modules, and available through a single download and installation.
 In this course, we will use the Anaconda Python distribution.
-Apart of Python itself and several hundred libraries, Anaconda also includes two very useful development environments: **Jupyter** and **Spyder**.
+Apart of Python itself and several hundred libraries, Anaconda also includes two very useful development environments: **Jupyter NB** and **Spyder**.

-More on this below.
+**Spyder** is a Matlab-like **IDE** (Integrated Development Environment) that we will be using for complex/long programming assignments.
+On the other hand, **Jupyter NB** is a functionality that allows you to run sequentially code in your browser.
+I will be giving you instructions in class on how to install and use both tools.

 {{% alert note %}}
 The Anaconda Python distribution can be found [here](https://www.continuum.io/downloads).
 Please install Python 3.